-We don't always like to admit the bad sewing habits we have, but it's nice to know we're not alone in them!
-We asked our Facebook readers what sewing habits they'd like to quit and compiled a list of their answers.
+Most of us don't like to admit our bad sewing habits, though we all have some!
+With that in mind, we asked our Facebook readers what sewing habits they'd like to quit.
+Here's a list of their answers.

 "I try really hard not to put pins in my mouth." – Laurie A.